lingloktin/eth-todo-list/README.md

 # ETH To Do List

-## Description
+## Overview

-ETH To Do List is a simple web application that leverages the Ethereum blockchain to create, manage, and track tasks.
-This project serves as a practical exploration of how blockchain technology can be integrated into everyday applications, providing a foundation for understanding and experimenting with decentralized applications (DApps).
+ETH To Do List is a decentralized application (DApp) that leverages the Ethereum blockchain to create, manage, and track tasks.
+This project is a practical exploration of how blockchain technology can be integrated into everyday applications, providing a foundation for understanding and experimenting with decentralized applications (DApps).

 ## Table of Contents